+Aris Morfopoulos

-Denis Corin President, Chief Executive Officer, and Principal Executive Officer /s/ Patrick A. McGowan
+President, Chief Executive Officer, Principal Executive Officer and a director

+/s/"Patrick A. McGowan"

 Patrick A. McGowan Secretary, Treasurer, Chief Financial Officer and Principal Accounting Officer

 A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signatures that appear in typed form within the electronic version of this written statement required by Section 906, has been provided to GeneMax Corp. and will be retained by GeneMax Corp. and furnished to the Securities and Exchange Commission or its staff upon request.